The Psychology of Email Marketing: Understanding How Human Behavior Impacts Email Campaigns

 Why People Open Emails

-- Relationship: People are more likely to open emails from brands or individuals they have a positive relationship with, such as a company they have purchased from before or a friend.
+- Relationship: People open emails from brands or people they trust, like a company they’ve bought from or a friend.

 Why People Click on CTAs in Emails